Nackademin/code-mode-osx/computer_says_no/readme.md

 The shell command will be executed once all conditions are fulfilled.
 The launch path is always __/usr/bin/env__.

-You can include Flow Triggers variables in each calls just by inserting them into the field.
+You can include Flow Triggers variables in each call just by inserting them into the field.
 For example, in `osascript /path/to/your/script.scpt $flow $app`, `$flow` would be replaced with the currently active application or web page and `$app` would be replaced with the name of the application or URL of the page.
 E.g. `osascript /path/to/your/script.scpt 0.63 "docs.google.com"`

 Available variables are as follows: